cloudforet-io/cloudforet-io.github.io/content/en/blog/article/how-to-contribute/index.md

 ### Install PostCSS

-To build SpaceONE Docs, you need `PostCSS` to create the final asset.
+To build Cloudforet Docs, you need `PostCSS` to create the final asset.
 If you need install it, you must have recent version of NodeJS installed on your machine so you can use npm.

 ```bash
 npm install --no-optional -D --save